MomentsLD/moments/docs/sfs/inference.rst

 from our best fit model.
 To do this, we can compute a *confidence interval* for each free parameter from the model fit.
-Methods implemented in ``moments`` to compute, particularly the method based on the Godambe Information Matrix [Coffman2016]_, were first implemented in dadi by Alec Coffman.
+Methods implemented in ``moments`` to compute, particularly the method based on the Godambe Information Matrix [Coffman2016]_, were first implemented in dadi by Alec Coffman, who's paper should be cited if these methods are used.

-- parametric
-- godambe via bootstraps to replace parametric bootstrap (?)
+See the :ref:`API documentation for uncertainty functions <sec_sfs_api>` for information on their usage.

 **********
 References